We are always learning and finding better ways to support Survivors of torture and trafficking.

 OUR CLIENTS’ SAFETY IS PARAMOUNT AND INTEGRAL TO EVERYTHING WE DO.

 We are not providers of research participants nor do we place our clients in any situation which may feel like coercion.
 We want our clients’ voices to be heard and listened to every step of the way.
-Therefore we have a research committee that meets every six weeks to review proposed research projects and which includes someone with lived experience.
+Therefore we have a research committee that meets every six weeks to review proposed research projects and which includes people with lived experience.

 RECENT RESEARCH PROJECTS